 When planting cantaloupe, it's best to sow the seeds directly in the garden.
-Cantaloupe don't tolerate it when their roots are disturbed.
+Cantaloupe typically don't tolerate it when their roots are disturbed.
 Many times, this will cause the plant to fail.
 For this reason, it's usually not a good idea to transplant cantaloupe seedlings into your garden.

 Cantaloupe seeds should be planted after all danger of frost has passed and when the soil temperatures have warmed to around 70 degrees.
 They require well-drained, well-tilled, fertile soil and should be planted in an area that gets at least 8 hours of sunlight per day.